How Phraser works

 A sequence object is defined as a list of integers, for example [9, 2, 6] which has the following attributes:

-• cardinal: a number, for example 12, which constrains the following two attributes:
+• cardinal: a number, for example 12, which constrains the following attribute:

-• order: a list of zero-based indexes expressing the order of the sequence.
+• order: a list of zero-based indexes expressing the order in which the offset elements of the prime form occur in the sequence.
 In this case, [2, 0, 1]

-• An event is defined as a list of zero or more “pitches” (broadly defined as any any instructions about what to play, including, say, percussive timbres) with the following additional attributes:
+An event is defined as a list of zero or more “pitches” (broadly defined as any any instructions about what to play, including, say, percussive timbres) with (so far) the following additional attributes:

 • duration